openrain/power_tools/README.markdown

 A Work in Progress
 ------------------

-This Rails plugin contains several Rake and Capistrano tasks aimed at making deployment just a little bit easier
+This Rails plugin contains several Rake and Capistrano tasks aimed at making Rails deployment just a little bit easier

 Rake tasks for automating various Rails development activities.